TinyCsvParser/TinyCsvParser/README.md

 ## Basic Usage ##

-Imagine we have list of Persons in a CSV file with their first name, last name and birthdate.
+Imagine we have list of Persons in a CSV file ``persons.csv`` with their first name, last name and birthdate.

 ```
 Philipp;Wagner;1986/05/12